rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

     cmnd/topic/POWER ON 50
 </pre>

 It's important to keep in mind that the above are examples, and there is significant variation in how all this is done, which can be taken advantage of when interfacing with Home Assistant.
-For Home Assistant, this means that **virtual** external devices can be created and used to cause actions in HomeVision.
+For Home Assistant, this means that "virtual" external devices can be created and used to cause actions in HomeVision.
 #### Virtual External Devices
 <!--
 <h4>Virtual External Devices</h4>